 Deer Hunter 2016 is the most exotic game of the series.
 Not only it lets you hunt wild animals, but also allows you to pursue predators straight out of fantasy novels. sniper

 Gameplay is trademark Glu, where rifles, bows and shotguns need to be upgraded first before you can hunt down creatures.
-You will also have to improve your weapons even after all upgrade requirements are met to eliminate swift-footed prey.
+This fixed -screen mobile sniper game lets you improve your weapons even after all upgrade requirements are met to eliminate swift-footed prey.
 Follow these quick tips and tricks to improve your overall hunting experience:

 1. Upgrade These Sniper Rifle Parts for “Aim for Heart/Brain” Missions

 The hardest hunting mission is the one that asks players to aim for the heart.
 Aiming for the heart isn’t easy as it is quite smaller than the lungs.
 Brain and heart are smaller and very difficult to aim and shoot, even with the Infrared on.

 But there’s a workaround: You will need to upgrade your sniper rifle’s “Barrel”, “Muzzle” or “Stock” to increase “Stability”, which will make the rifle less shaky as well as Zoom and Infrared.
 Tap on “My Rifle” to check the upgrade cost of each rifle part and the point boost they will give to your rifle’s stability and other attributes.

 Upgrading Barrel will give the lowest point boost whereas Upgrading Stock will give the highest point boost, but will require more cash.
 Also, upgrading Stock only boosts stability whereas upgrading the other two rifle parts increases power and stability.